 A consortium of environmental organizations observed that the current Lake Mead water conservation program allows gaming between the voluntary and mandatory conservation programs (Pitt et al., 2024 ).
 They suggested to tie mandatory Lower Basin shortages to system storage as if the existing voluntary conservation program did not exist.
 They also suggested to allow storage of conserved water across the system.

 The City of Phoenix affirmed the environmental organizations’ observation and suggestions (City of Phoenix, 2024).
-The City additionally suggested to split conserved water among Federal, state, and contractor pools for use for different purposes.
+The city additionally suggested to split conserved water among Federal, state, and contractor pools for use for different purposes.

 Both the consortium of environmental organizations and the City of Phoenix continue to define voluntary conservation as reductions in use from historical allocations.

 There is a need to identify management paradigms that stabilize and recover Lake Mead storage during conditions of low reservoir storage and low inflow.
-There is also a need to give users more autonomy to manage their vulnerability to water shortages more independently of other users.
-There is also a need to provide insights into why and how decisions are made to manage risk.
+There is also an opportunity to give users more autonomy to manage their vulnerability to water shortages more independently of other users.
+We suggest that research can provide insights into why and how decisions are made to manage risk through tools and models, which help identify adaptation pathways for transitioning current regulatory frameworks and operations.
+Finally, we suggest that throughout the basin, greater incorporation of targets for environmental restoration and aquatic habitat are necessary to promote and balance multiple goals for Colorado River management.
 These insights can further help modeling the impacts of a new Lake Mead alternative.

 Current Program Examples